jgriffiths/prefgen/README.md

 The activity class should be placed with your java source tree in accordance with the package name you gave it.

-To show the settings dialog, you need to add an activity for it to you `AndroidManifest.xml` file under `manifest/application`, as follows:
+To show the settings dialog, you need to add an activity for it to your `AndroidManifest.xml` file under `/manifest/application`, as follows:

 ```XML
         <activity